 As a Moderator, you'll guide your group members through a learning Path to complete a course.
 In this article, we'll guide you through basic navigation and tasks that you can complete to encourage and monitor their progress.

-Your Teach tab is where you’ll find all the courses that you are moderating.
+Your Teach tab is where you’ll find all the courses and Collections that you are moderating.

-When you click into a course, you'll be taken to the Path screen.
+When you click into a course or a Collection, you'll be taken to the Path screen.
 We'll take a closer look at that next.